twrackers/SwitchMachineController-sketches/README.md

 - refresh all switch machine positions to their stored settings
 - reset all switch machine positions to Main route

 The controller activates switch machines in a serial manner so that at most one solenoid is energized at any given moment.
-The controller also permits the solenoids to be energized for only 20 millisecods when throwing (or refreshing) the points.
+The controller also permits the solenoids to be energized for only 20 milliseconds when throwing (or refreshing) the points.
 Except during a refresh cycle, a switch machine will not be activated if a received command tries to move the switch machine to the position it's already in.